Brad R. Weidel

 - At least one form of government issued identification with photo is required.
 The identification must establish residency as required above.

 - Hours of service are Monday-Friday 10:30am - 2:30pm, Tuesdays 5:00pm - 7:00pm and Saturdays 10:30am - 12:30pm.

 Unfortunately The Town of Ramapo Police is unable to fingerprint for immigration or pistol permits.

 The Town of Ramapo Police Department consists of 120 sworn police officers, and 25 civilian personnel.

 The Town of Ramapo Police Department has the power and authority and, it is its duty to protect life and property, prevent crime, detect and arrest offenders, preserve public peace, enforce all laws and ordinances over which the department has jurisdiction, and to regulate traffic within the Town of Ramapo.

 The police department is divided into the following units:

 The patrol division consists of four patrol squads.
 The squads provide coverage to patrol sectors 24 hours a day, 7 days a week.
 Each squad consists of a Lieutenant, 3 Sergeants, and a number of patrol officers.
 Each patrol car is equipped with a mobile computer allowing officers to check on motor vehicle licenses and registrations, event history for call locations, and information on wanted persons.
 Each patrol car is also equipped with life saving equipment.

-The special services division of the Ramapo Police department consists of twenty-five police officers assigned to technical police duties. special services is the investigative division of the police department responsible for conducting the investigation of major criminal offenses and working colaboratively with school administrators and health educators to prevent substance abuse.
+The investigative services division of the Ramapo Police department consists of twenty-five police officers assigned to technical police duties. investigative services is the division of the police department responsible for conducting the investigation of major criminal offenses and working colaboratively with school administrators and health educators to prevent substance abuse.